yhuang85/mandy/build-source/source/CAST/contactMorse.rst

 Morse theory aims at recognizing manifolds by their handle decompositions.
 Most importantly, although one same manifold may have many different handle decompositions, as many as there are generic functions, they are all connected to each other via a sequence of handle manipulations.
 It is therefore fair to say the following:

-    Morse theory is all about manipulations of handles: creations, cancellations, and isotopies.
+    *Morse theory is all about manipulations of handles: creations, cancellations, and isotopies.*

 First Blend of Morse theory with Contact Structures
 ---------------------------------------------------

-A Symplectic Detour
+A Symplectic detour
 *******************

 Let's actually start by talking about the attempt of blending Morse theory into symplectic topology initiated Y. Eliashberg and M. Gromov [EG91]_.
 Let :math:`(W, \omega)` be a symplectic manifold and :math:`f: W \to \RR` be a Morse function.
 The most obvious guess of a compatibility condition between :math:`f` and :math:`\omega`, at least from a Morse theoretic viewpoint, would be that the flow of the gradient vector field :math:`\nabla f \eqqcolon X`, with respect to some metric [#gradient]_ , preserves :math:`\omega`.
 This is not a very good guess though since :math:`X` would then necessarily be volume preserving, and in turn :math:`f` can have neither local minima nor maxima.